 The products you use on your period are personal and entirely up to you!
 All that matters is that you feel comfortable, confident and aren’t worrying about leaking.
 There are lots of options, from ultra pads and tampons to mooncups and reusable pants.
-Check out our full guide to find out which product is right for you.

 What do I do if I’m worried about my period?

 If you have any concerns, talk to someone you trust.
 This could be your mum, a sister, friend or colleague.
 They might be able to put your mind at rest, advise you on the best course of action and offer some support.
 When in doubt, make an appointment to talk things over with a health practitioner.

 Try chatting with someone, whether face-to-face, or over the phone.
 We know how hard it can be to open up, but the positives of sharing your problems with someone you trust are the support and help you’ll receive.
 We give you some straightforward talk tips here.